mitay-walle/galleon-calculator.io/README.md

 # Galleon Calculator

-PWA-калькулятор валют из мира Гарри Поттера.
+A PWA calculator for currencies from the Harry Potter universe.

-Поддерживает три валюты:
+Supports three currencies:
 - **Galleons**
 - **Sickles**
 - **Knuts**

-Автоматическая конвертация:
+Automatic conversion:
 - 1 Galleon = **17 Sickles**
 - 1 Sickle = **29 Knuts**

-Баланс хранится локально на устройстве.
+The balance is stored locally on the device.

 ## Usage

-1. Выберите тип операции:
+1. Select an operation:
-   - **Add** — добавить к балансу
+   - **Add** — add to the balance
-   - **Subtract** — списать
+   - **Subtract** — remove from the balance
-   - **Set** — установить баланс
+   - **Set** — set the balance directly

-2. Введите сумму в галлеонах, сиклях или кнатах.
+2. Enter the amount in Galleons, Sickles, or Knuts.

-3. Нажмите **Apply**.
+3. Press **Apply**.

-Баланс автоматически:
+The balance will automatically:
-- конвертируется между всеми валютами
+- convert between all currencies
-- сохраняется в браузере
+- be saved in the browser
-- добавляется в историю операций.
+- be added to the operation history.

 ## Install (PWA)

-На телефоне можно установить как приложение:
+You can install the site as an app on your phone:

-1. Откройте сайт.
+1. Open the website.
-2. В меню браузера выберите **Add to Home Screen**.
+2. In the browser menu choose **Add to Home Screen**.

-После установки калькулятор работает как отдельное приложение и доступен офлайн.
+After installation the calculator works like a standalone app and can run offline.

 ## Data

-- данные сохраняются в **localStorage**
+- data is stored in **localStorage**
-- история хранится локально
+- history is stored locally
-- интернет не требуется после загрузки
+- internet connection is not required after the first load